 How the Flue & Hearth Notes™ Chimney Inspection Forms Work

 Step 1.
-Select one of 8 installation types you are going to inspect.
-If it is a multi-flue chimney, you will need more than one form.
-We have four Expanded Long Forms and eight Standard Short Forms to choose from (below):
+Select one of the 8 chimney installation types you are going to inspect.
+You will need more than one form if it is a multi-flue chimney.

 Step 3.
-Follow the sequenced forms which guides you through a Level 1, Level 2, (based on NFPA 211 Annex items) or both.
-Use the fill-in boxes, dimension box, and check off all applicable boxes.
+Follow the sequenced forms that guide you through Level 1 and Level 2 chimney inspections (based on the National Fire Protection Association (NFPA) 211 Standard and Annex items).
+Use the fill-in and dimension boxes and check off all applicable boxes.

 Step 4.
 Decide whether you need to write a report or if the form with the receipt will suffice.